 - 1. Tender offers. - 2.
 Bankruptcy, insolvency, receivership or similar proceeding. - 3.
 Mergers, consolidations, acquisitions, the sale of all or substantially all of the assets of the obligated person or their termination, if material. - 4.
-Appointment of a successor or additional trustee or the change of the name of a trustee, if material.
+Appointment of a successor, additional trustee and the change of a trustee, if material.

-The amended rule will provide that notices of the events listed in the rule be disclosed in a timely manner not more than 10 business days after the event.
-Currently, the rule simply provides for disclosure "in a timely manner."
-Certain information is being provided by the Water Authority to various Continuing Disclosure Undertakings in order that participating underwriters may comply with Rule 12c2-12 promulgated by the Securities and Exchange Commission ("SEC").
-These disclosures made by the Water Authority can be found on the following pages:
+The amended rule provides that notices of the events listed in the rule be disclosed in a timely manner not more than 10 business days after the event.
+Certain information is being provided by the Water Authority in order that participating underwriters may comply with Rule 12c2-12 promulgated by the Securities and Exchange Commission.
+These disclosures made by the Water Authority can be found on the financial and statistical sections of this Comprehensive Annual Financial Report for the year ended May 31, 2014.